nicholasjackson/workshop-better-together/jumppad/workshop/docs/task_2/example/readme.md

-# Refer to docuementation for detils
+# Refer to docuementation tab for details

-* This task is to integrate Red Hat Ansible Automation platform with HCP Vault for machine credential SSH key signing.
+## This task is to integrate Red Hat Ansible Automation platform with HCP Vault for machine credential SSH key signing